Donovan Vernel Elliott, Jr

 - Children: stepsons Stephen and Thomas

-Duff was born in Houston, Texas, but lived most of his life in Southern California.
+His parents were Donovan V. and Florence (nee Snyder) Elliott, both originally of Kansas, USA.
+He was born in Houston, Texas, but lived most of his life in Southern California.
 His father was ill most of his life, suffering from a heart valve problem that was then difficult to treat.
-For this reason his mother had to work to support the family.
+For this reason, his mother had to work to support the family.
 The family moved to Garden Grove in November 1959, where he attended Rancho Alamitos High School.
 His father passed away in January 1960.

-In July 1960 his mother remarried, to Don Clark, a widower who had been one of her coworkers at Douglas Aircraft Company in Long Beach, where his mother had worked for seven years while supporting the family in Donovan Senior's final illness.
+In July 1960 his mother remarried, to Don Clark, a widower who had been one of her coworkers at Douglas Aircraft Company in Long Beach, where his mother had worked for seven years.

 Duff was extremely talented.
-He could make anything out of wood, could weld anything, and worked as a tile maker, carpet layer, and mechanic.
+He could make anything out of wood, could weld anything, and at various times worked as a tile maker, carpet layer, mechanic and welder.
 While working at ITS on the docks he made tools and jigs that amazed his bosses.
 He had an eye for design, collected signs, loved muscle cars and pickup trucks, and everything he owned had something one never saw on anything else -- the family referred to these unique features "Duffy Do's".

 Smoking all his life had taken its toll, and even after quitting the habit breathing was still not easy.
 He maintained his sense of humor and fun through all the trouble, but eventually it all caught up with him.
 After nearly a month in the hospital, tied to an oxygen tube and getting very tired of it all, his heart grew too weak to continue pumping and was stilled in the early hours of 17 December 2014.